ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     These parameters configure the controller nodes at startup.

- 1. Create a new directory `launch/`, and a new launch file, `myworkcell_planning_execution.launch.py` inside which will act as a single location to start up all components needed for both planning and execution.
+ 1. Create a new `launch` directory inside the ROS2 moveit package, and a new launch file, `myworkcell_planning_execution.launch.py` inside that directory.
+This launch file will act as a single location to start up all components needed for both motion planning and execution.

     ```
     import os